Tout ce que vous devez savoir sur la vulve et la vulvodynie

 The external part of the clitoris and its hood

-The external part of the clitoris, also called the glans, is a small organ located at the intersection of the external lips, at the top of the vulva.
-This visible part of the clitoris is partially or sometimes completely covered by its hood.
-It is made up of erectile tissue and has a high concentration of nerve endings.
+The external part of the clitoris, also called the glans, is a small organ located at the intersection of the outer labia, at the top of the vulva.
+This visible part of the clitoris is partially or sometimes entirely covered by its hood.
+It is made of erectile tissue and has a high concentration of nerve endings.
 Thanks to its constitution, the clitoris is specially designed to provide pleasure.

 The orifice of the urethra